baronsmv/linux-rt-upscaler/README.md

 Synthetic mouse events (clicks, motion, wheel) sent by the overlay are ignored by:

-- Wine and Proton versions older than 10.0 (Proton 10 works correctly).
+- Wine and Proton versions older than 10.0 (GE-Proton10 + UMU works).
-- Certain native applications like Firefox.
+- Native applications like Firefox.

 For more details, see [issue #7](https://github.com/baronsmv/linux-rt-upscaler/issues/7).

-## Motivation

-While real-time upscaling tools like [Magpie](https://github.com/Blinue/Magpie) and [Lossless Scaling](https://losslessscaling.com/) remain Windows-exclusive, projects such as [lsfg-vk](https://github.com/PancakeTAS/lsfg-vk) are successfully bringing their **frame generation** capabilities to Linux.

-This project tackles the other half of the equation: **SRCNN upscaling** to deliver a native solution Linux has been missing, an experience similar to [Gamescope](https://github.com/ValveSoftware/gamescope) that applies intelligent upscaling (similar to [Anime4K](https://github.com/bloc97/Anime4K)) to any application.

 ## Acknowledgments

 This project stands on the shoulders of several open-source works, mantained by amazing people:

-- **[L65536](https://github.com/L65536)**, for the original [RealTimeSuperResolutionScreenUpscalerforLinux](https://github.com/L65536/RealTimeSuperResolutionScreenUpscalerforLinux), which demonstrated the feasibility of real-time CuNNy upscaling on Linux and served as a proof-of-concept for this project.
+- **[L65536](https://github.com/L65536)**, for the original [RealTimeSuperResolutionScreenUpscalerforLinux](https://github.com/L65536/RealTimeSuperResolutionScreenUpscalerforLinux), which demonstrated the feasibility of real-time SRCNN upscaling on Linux and served as a proof-of-concept for this project.
-- **[funnyplanter](https://github.com/funnyplanter)**, for the incredible [CuNNy](https://github.com/funnyplanter/CuNNy) neural network upscaling models, especially the Magpie NVL variants trained on visual novel artwork.
+- **[funnyplanter](https://github.com/funnyplanter)**, for the incredible [CuNNy](https://github.com/funnyplanter/CuNNy) neural network upscaling models.
 - **[Compushady](https://github.com/rdeioris/compushady)**, which served as an invaluable foundation during early development.
 - **[PySide6](https://pypi.org/project/PySide6/)**, the Qt binding that powers the entire graphical interface and overlay window.
 - **[xcffib](https://github.com/tych0/xcffib)**, the low‑level XCB binding used for all window management and event forwarding.